 at the front entry of our 100 year old house….

 On a side note: The boxwood topiaries in the planters are all faux, (in other words Fake!) but they are so real looking, even when you are standing next to them, it’s very difficult to tell.
 I really wanted fresh greenery here, but no sun, so these were a wonderful maintenance free solution.
-Here is the link for the boxwood tall tri ball ones… and here’s the link for the boxwood ball topiary.
-I’ve had them there year round, through cold NW Wisconsin winters and they still look fantastic!
+(Here are several choices online) I’ve had them there year round, through cold NW Wisconsin winters and they still look fantastic!

 The concrete walkway going up to the front steps looks like it was made special for this pair to flank the stairs.
 The perfect sized pads flank out on each side of the walk where the stairs start, just the right size for the base of the pedestal.